 - Market Exposure: Navios manages the size and composition of its fleet, by chartering and owning vessels, to adjust to anticipated changes in market rates.
-Navios aims to achieve an appropriate balance between vessel ownership and long and short term chartered in vessels and controls approximately 1.9 million dwt in dry bulk tonnage.
-Navios's options to extend the duration of vessels it has under long-term time charter (durations of over 12 months) and its purchase options on chartered vessel (See separate table) permits Navios to adjust the cost and the fleet size to correspond to market conditions. - Available days: Available days is the number of the operating days less the aggregate number of days that the vessels are off-hire due to scheduled repairs or repairs under guarantee, vessel upgrades or special surveys.
+Navios aims to achieve an appropriate balance between vessel ownership and a long-term chartered in fleet and controls approximately 1.7 million dwt in dry bulk tonnage.
+Navios's options to extend the duration of vessels it has under long-term time charter (durations of over 12 months) and its purchase options on 13 chartered vessels permits Navios to adjust the cost and the fleet size to correspond to market conditions. - Available days: Available days is the number of the operating days less the aggregate number of days that the vessels are off-hire due to scheduled repairs or repairs under guarantee, vessel upgrades or special surveys and the aggregate amount of time that is spent positioning the vessels.
 The shipping industry uses available days to measure the number of days in a period during which vessels should be capable of generating revenues. - Operating days: Operating days is the number of available days in a period less the aggregate number of days that the vessels are off-hire due to any reason, including unforeseen circumstances.
-The shipping industry uses operating days to measure the aggregate number of days in a period during which vessels actually generate revenues.
+The shipping industry uses operating days to measure the aggregate number of days in a period during which vessels actually generate revenues. - Fleet utilization: Fleet utilization is obtained by dividing the number of operating days during a period by the number of available days during the period.
+The shipping industry uses fleet utilization to measure a company's efficiency in finding suitable employment for its vessels and minimizing the amount of days that its vessels are off-hire for reasons other than scheduled repairs or repairs under guarantee, vessel upgrades, special surveys or vessel positioning. - TCE rates: TCE rates are defined as voyage and time charter revenues plus gains or losses on FFAs less voyage expenses during a period divided by the number of available days during the period.
+Navios includes the gains or losses on FFAs in the determination of TCE rate as neither voyage and time charter revenues nor

-- Fleet utilization: Fleet utilization is obtained by dividing the number of operating days during a period by the number of available days during the period.
-The shipping industry uses fleet utilization to measure a company's efficiency in finding suitable employment for its vessels and minimizing the amount of days that its vessels are off-hire for reasons other than scheduled repairs or repairs under guarantee, vessel upgrades, special surveys or vessel positioning. - Time Charter Equivalents rates (TCE's): TCE rates are defined as voyage and time charter revenues plus gains or losses on FFA's less voyage expenses during a period divided by the number of available days during the period.
-Navios includes the gains or losses on FFA's in the determination of TCE rates as neither voyage and time charter revenues nor gains or losses on FFA's are evaluated in isolation.
-Rather, the two are evaluated together to determine total earnings per day.
-The TCE rate is a standard shipping industry performance measure used primarily to compare daily earnings generated by vessels on time charters with daily earnings generated by vessels on voyage charters, because charter hire rates for vessels on voyage charters are generally not expressed in per day amounts, while charter hire rates for vessels on time charters generally are expressed in such amounts.
+TCE rate is a standard shipping industry performance measure used primarily to compare daily earnings generated by vessels on time charters with daily earnings generated by vessels on voyage charters, because charter hire rates for vessels on voyage charters are generally not expressed in per day amounts, while charter hire rates for vessels on time charters generally are expressed in such amounts.